 There’s no reason to take any of this mixology stuff too seriously.
 Whether or not you consider the art of mixing drinks a science, it would be hard to convince most people that it’s an exact science.
 Everyone has an opinion about what mixes well together, what proportions work best, what tastes good and what should be avoided.
-The whole reason I created Summit Sips was to introduce readers to ingredients, flavors and techniques that might be new to you—because so much of it was new to me—and let you decide what to like or dislike.
+The whole reason we created Summit Sips was to introduce readers to ingredients, flavors and techniques that might be new to you—because so much of it was new to me—and let you decide what to like or dislike.
 The journey so far has led to homemade ingredients, unusual spirit categories, tools, techniques and some fascinating history.
 It all adds up to a deeper understanding of what goes into the shaker so that we are all better appreciators of what comes out.
 Today, we pull together a variety of interesting ingredients to build the Newark cocktail, a modern recipe that is loosely based on a classic that is itself based on a classic, the Manhattan.

 The Manhattan is a common starting point for so many cocktail recipes, probably because it’s one cocktail that has gathered almost universal appeal.
 Although not everyone likes whiskey cocktails, the recipe has remained essentially unchanged since barmen first started mixing it more than a century ago.
 Its simplicity may have allowed it to survive intact, but to say it didn’t also evolve is to ignore the many cocktails that are based on it.
 Even today, the Manhattan continues to inspire variations like this one.
 We have a riff on a riff, leveraging the Manhattan’s 2:1 spirit:vermouth starting point, but transforming it Brooklyn style with small amounts of liqueur and amaro.
 This is s another creation by Jim Meehan of PDT in New York that appears to be modeled after the Manhattan, but rather than whiskey, the Newark uses Applejack for the base spirit.

 2 oz.
 Laird’s Bonded Applejack